apify/actor-legacy-phantomjs-crawler/README.md

         class="img-responsive"/></a>
 </center>

-Note that each crawler configuration setting can also be set using the API, the corresponding property names and types are described in the [Input schema](https://apify.com/apify/web-scraper?section=input-schema) section.
+Note that each crawler configuration setting can also be set using the API.
+The corresponding property names and types are described in the [Input schema](https://apify.com/apify/web-scraper?section=input-schema) section.

 ## Start URLs